Asemkass/Assignment-2/README.md

 # Assignment-2

 ---

 # Olist E-Commerce Data Visualization

 This project generates **six different charts** based on the Olist e-commerce dataset using **Python**, **Pandas**, **Matplotlib**, and **PostgreSQL**.
 The visualizations provide insights into orders, product prices, delivery delays, and more.

+Additionally, the project supports **exporting data to Excel with formatting** and **interactive time slider functionality** for temporal analysis.

 ---